VincentWei/build-minigui-3.2/README.md

 ## Notes

 Note that the software in `3rd-party/` may use different licenses.
-Please refer to the LICENSE or COPYRING files in the source trees for more information.
+Please refer to the `LICENSE` or `COPYING` files in the source trees for more information.

 Note that the software fetched from remote repositories may use different licenses.
-Please refer to the LICENSE or COPYING files in the sorce trees for more information.
+Please refer to the `LICENSE` or `COPYING` files in the sorce trees for more information.